 Allergic Living’s Students’ Corner – As food allergy teens venture into university and the world of young adulthood, we have articles, mostly written by students, to help ease the transition.

 FARE Teen Summit – In 2018, this popular summit will be part of the annual FARECon summit, so parents and teens can arrive together, then go their separate ways to learn and share.
 The teen summit offers food-allergic teens the opportunity to meet others just like them, discuss social issues related to allergies, and have fun.
 See student Michael Mandanas report on the summit experience here.

 FARE’s Teen Advisory Group (TAG) – A nationwide program where teen members get involved in online projects, youth awareness programs, peer-to-peer mentoring, and representing their geographic region.
 Food allergic teens can apply to join during designated times.

 FARE’s Teen Food Allergy Support Group – This private Facebook group brings together members of TAG, but also welcomes other food allergic teens simply looking for like-minded friends and support.

 Food Allergy Canada’s Youth Advisory Panel (YAP) – Created and supported by Food Allergy Canada and led by Kyle Dine, famed food allergy musician and advocate, this amazing group of teens develops resources and projects for awareness, runs community conferences, participates in media, and so much more.
 Teens can apply to join or start out by attending one of their community events across Canada.

-FAACT Teen Conference – Here’s another opportunity for teens to gather, share and learn about managing their allergies and have fun meeting new peers.
-For 2017, the event takes place Oct.
-20-22 in Cincinnati.
+FAACT Teen Retreat – Here’s another opportunity for teens to gather, share and learn about managing their allergies and have fun meeting new peers.
+For 2018, the event takes place October in Cincinnati.